Fractured Magic: Egil Interlude III

 “Thank you for watching the place, dearest.
 I know you don’t like being left alone,” Devikra said to the girl, dropping her voice low.
 Egil looked away, not sure he was supposed to hear.

-As soon as she was gone, Egil moved to the sofa across from Wilhara, foregoing it at the last moment to join her on the ground.
+Once she was gone, Wilhara dismissed Egil entirely and sat near the fire, on a cushion on the floor.
+She pulled a large book into her lap and didn’t so much as glance up at Egil again.
+He paced the room a few times, looking around, then finally wandered to the sofa across from Wilhara, foregoing it at the last moment to join her on the ground.
 When he winced at the movement, Wilhara looked up, watching his mouth and not his eyes.
-“You're hurt,” she said, more fact than question.
+“You’re hurt,” she said, more fact than question.
 “The Enforcers found you on the road today.”

 “She tells you what she sees?”
 Egil guessed, subconsciously lowering his voice to match Wil’s soft tone.
 She relaxed, at that, looking back up at him.